Use of alcohol and other substances during pregnancy – in a Nordic perspective

 - Promote collaboration between the Nordic countries regarding FASD

-The target group for the project is researchers, healthcare workers and other relevant practitioners, officials, NGOs, and service providers who work with the topic.
+The target group for the project is researchers, clinicians and other relevant healthcare workers, officials, NGOs, and service providers who work with the topic.